6 Tips for surviving a PMDD crisis

 As I mentioned earlier, symptoms and intensity vary from person to person, and some can be more debilitating than others for some women.

 For example, after tracking my cycle for months, I realised that my PMDD crisis begins during ovulation with some physical symptoms (bloating, low abdominal pain, aching, etc.).
-Then it takes off with episodes of severe brain fog, mood swings, states of depression, and loss of interest in activities that generally give me joy.
+Then, it takes off with episodes of severe brain fog, mood swings, states of depression, and loss of interest in activities that generally give me joy.
 Finally, the week before, I experience my most debilitating symptom: anger!
 It’s debilitating because it’s not really part of me, and I haven’t learned to control it yet.
 I experience senseless, uncontrolled outbursts of rage, destructive for me and my relationships; they leave me with an unbridgeable sense of emptiness and guilt and make room for despair.

 What triggers PMDD?